codescribblr/woocommerce-netsuite-integrator/README.md

 == Changelog ==

+= 1.2.9 =

+* 6c9c8c5 adds sales rep id and email to user's meta data in WP.
+* 1c29934 changes usercreation function to use email for username and email fields in new user creation.

 = 1.2.8 =

-* adds better error processing notices in admin email and order notes.
+* 330eea1 adds better error processing notices in admin email and order notes.

 = 1.2.7 =